ComprosoftCEO/TruthTable/README.md

 [(a&b)->(b|~c)]<->(b!=T)
 ```
 Identifiers all start with a letter, followed by 0 or more alphanumeric characters.
 Literals are either
-`T` or `F` (or any of the variabions listed below).
+`T` or `F` (or any of the variations listed below).
 Unary operators go before an identifier, and binary
 operators go between an identifier (infix notation).

 ### Literal Values